Support for RemotePi Board for Pi 4, RemotePi Board for Pi 3 B+, Pi 3, Pi 2 and Pi 1 B+ , RemotePi Board for Pi 1 Model B

-If you do not want to use a power supply with a micro USB connector, for example, if you have a power supply with a different plug, you can instead connect +5V and GND directly to the RemotePi Board by soldering cables to the following two pads.
+If you do not want to use a power supply with a micro USB or USB-C connector, for example, if you have a power supply with a different plug, you can instead connect +5V and GND directly to the RemotePi Board by soldering cables to the following two pads.
 Please make sure your power supply has over-voltage and over-current (short-circuit) protection.

 RemotePi Board for Pi 3, Pi 2 and B+

-Please make sure not to swap GND and +5V !
+Please double-check not to swap GND and +5V !